JasonBoy/koa-web-kit/README.md

 npm install
 ```
 2. Start Dev Server
-`npm run dev` to start koa with HMR enabled
+`npm run dev` to start koa with HMR enabled, or
+`npm run dev:ssr` to start dev server with SSR enabled(yet HMR will be disabled for now)
 3. Go to `http://localhost:3000` to view the default react page

 ### Project Structure